 |Please Note: PCBs are available for this project.
 Click the image for details.|

-The original version of P05 has been around for a very long time now (around 4 years before it was retired), and the successors (Rev-A and Rev-B) are well over two years old as well.
-Although the performance of the original or the Rev-A was not lacking in any way, Rev-A saw the change to adjustable regulators.
-This allows greater flexibility (one can easily make a small variable lab supply with the new version), and the adjustable regulators actually have lower noise.
+The original version of P05 has been around for a very long time now (around 4 years before it was retired), and the successors (Rev-A and Rev-B) are well over two years old as well (at the time of writing).
+Although the performance of the original or the Rev-A was not lacking in any way, Rev-B saw the change to adjustable regulators.
+This allows greater flexibility (one can easily make a small variable lab supply with the new version), and the adjustable regulators have lower noise.

 For anyone who feels a burning desire to upgrade their original P05 or P05A/B to the new P05C, the board is the same size, and has the same mounting hole positions.
 The new PCB is a couple of millimetres shorter than the original P05, and will fit into the same location.
 The new PCB is double-sided.

 Preamps may in some cases use a simple regulator.
 With the supplies taken from the main amp power supply, this can be a problem if the main amp is of very high power.
 The supply voltage will be too high for 3-terminal regulator ICs, and they will fail.
 This will also be a problem if the main amp is under warranty or you just don't want to fiddle with it.